jh3nd3rs0n/argmatey/README.md

         public static void main(String[] args) {
             /*
              * ... or you can apply the OptionGroupHelpTextProvider
-             * to all option groups.
+             * to all command line option groups.
              */
             ArgMatey.OptionGroupHelpTextProvider provider = new SingleLineOptionGroupHelpTextProvider();
             ArgMatey.OptionGroupHelpTextProvider.setDefault(provider);